Catholicism

 The Cambrian Rite

 See Cambrian_Rite for the main article on this Rite.
-Most Kemrese are Christians.
-The chief rite in the land is known generally as the Cambrian or Kemrese Rite, and like the Byzantine is a separate rite in allegiance with Rome.
-It has its own hierarchy, headed by the Abbot-Patriarch, and its own traditions and laws.
+The chief liturgy in the nation of Cambria is known generally as the Cambrian or Kemrese Use.
+Unlike the Byzantine Rite, it is not a separate rite from the Latin, but is.
+It is the Latin Catholic ecclesiastical patriarchate in Cambria and is headed by the Abbot-Patriarch.
+The Catholic Church in Kemr has its own unique traditions and canon laws.

 Quoted from the Brithenig site: On issues of religion the Kemrese monarchy rejected the Synod of Whitby.
 The Christian church in Kemr remained autonomous from the [Roman] Catholic tradition introduced from Europe.
 The organisation of the established church was monastic and tended to be otherworldly.
 While it profited from the patronage of the monarchy the church maintained the right to criticise the abuses of the status quo when its leaders possessed the strength of will to do so.
 During the twelfth century the Catholic Church successfully sought to bring the independent Kemrese Church under the doctrinal authority of Rome.
 The spiritual head of the Cambriese Rite is the patriarchal Abbot of Glastonbury.
 The Protestant Reformation created a significant disestablished minority in the British Isles, enough that religious wars were fought there, but not enough to disturb the pre-eminence of Catholicism.